2006 Daytona 500: Practice and qualifier

-A total of six practice sessions were held before the Sunday race.
-The first two were held on February 11 and lasted 120 and 90 minutes each.
-The next two took place on February 15 after the first qualifier and were shortened to 60 minutes each.
-Two days later, one more practice session was scheduled, which lasted for 75 minutes.
-The final practice session was held on February 18 and ran for 60 minutes.
-In the first practice session, Kevin Harvick was fastest with a lap of 47.771 seconds, ahead of Gordon, Kyle Petty, Elliott Sadler, Johnson, Jarrett, Elliott, Jeremy Mayfield, Bobby Labonte, and Joe Nemechek.
+Before the race on Sunday, there were six practice sessions.
+The first two were held on February 11 and lasted 120 and 90 minutes, respectively.
+The following two were held on February 15 after qualifying, and were shortened to 60 minutes.
+Two days later, another 75-minute practice session was scheduled.
+The final practice session was held on February 18 and lasted 60 minutes.
+Kevin Harvick was fastest in the first practice session with a lap of 47.771 seconds, ahead of Gordon, Kyle Petty, Elliott Sadler, Johnson, Jarrett, Elliott, Jeremy Mayfield, Bobby Labonte, and Joe Nemechek.
 With a time of 47.757 seconds, Sadler led the rain-curtailed second practice session; Gordon was 0.219 seconds slower as he duplicated his first-practice result in second.
 Elliott improved to third.
 Jarrett, Johnson, Marlin, Mayfield, Clint Bowyer, Denny Hamlin, and Kurt Busch followed in positions four to ten.
 Kurt Busch hit a large section of cardboard on the back stretch, stopping the session after an hour.

-There were 58 cars entered the qualifier on February 12 for 43 spots in the race; due to NASCAR's qualifying procedure only 43 could race.
-Each driver ran two laps, and unlike most races during the season, the qualifying session determined the first two positions.
-The remainder of the field needed to qualify by the 2006 Gatorade Duels, through which 37 drivers were allocated largely in order of their finishing positions.
-Three remaining drivers were chosen through their qualifying speed, while one prior series champion qualified via a champions' provisional.
+On February 12, 58 cars ran two qualifying laps for 43 slots in the race.
+Unlike most races throughout the season, qualifying set the first two positions.
+The remaining drivers had to qualify through the 2006 Gatorade Duels, in which 37 drivers were assigned mostly based on where they finished.
+Three remaining drivers were chosen through their qualifying speed, and one prior series champion qualified with a champions' provisional.
 The weather was cold with a tailwind.
 Jeff Burton was the 34th driver to set a lap time; he took his first pole position at Daytona International Speedway, his first since the 2000 Chevrolet Monte Carlo 400, and the third of his career with a time of 47.581 seconds.
 He was joined on the grid's front row by Gordon who was 0.169 seconds slower.
-Kenseth was the only driver not to set a time because of a flat left-rear tire to start his lap.
+Kenseth was the only driver to not set a time due to a flat left-rear tire to start his lap.
 After qualifying, Burton said, "We just got lucky.
 That's the best wind we've had down here in all of testing and everything else.
 It just played into our hands, and we had a car that could take advantage of it.", and, "Today had nothing to do with me.
 The only impact that I had on today at all was to be a warm-blooded person that could mash the gas and turn the thing on.
 I think Michael Waltrip once said a drunk monkey could do it, and I was a drunk monkey, I guess."